-(formerly HIST 215: America Since 1945) America's political, social, intellectual and diplomatic history, with emphasis on the period from 1945 to present.
+(Formerly HIST 215: America Since 1945)

+America's political, social, intellectual and diplomatic history, with emphasis on the period from 1945 to present.
 Topics include: the Cold War and Détente, the quest for social justice, the changing face of urban America, race relations, social and political upheavals.
 Class: 3 hours per week.
-Prerequisite: grade of C or higher in another college history course.
+Prerequisite: Eligibility for ENG 093 or concurrently enrolled in ENG 066.
 (O) 3 credits